sal55/langs/candm.md

 2  (**P).m      (*P)->m      P^^.m     P.m
 3  (***P).m     (**P)->m     P^^^.m    P.m
 ````
 The -> helps with level 1, but looks ungainly with higher levels.
-M consistently looks cleaner; it never needs parenthese, and being able
-to omit ^ makes it even better.
+M consistently looks cleaner; it never needs parentheses, and being able to omit ^ makes it even better.

 **180** Struct members in C are always laid out according to alighnment needs.
-This makes it harder to construct an exact layout because
-of padding bytes being silently inserted.
+This makes it harder to construct an exact layout because of padding bytes being silently inserted.
 You need to use 'pack(1)' to turn that off.

 M always works with 'pack(1)'.
-But to get a struct compatible with a C struct in an API can b difficult, so there $Caligned flag is used
-to turn on C-style alignment of members.
+But to get a struct compatible with a C struct in an API can b difficult, so there a $Caligned flag is used to turn on C-style alignment of members.
 (I could only do that because I've written a C compiler and have the algorithm needed!)

 **181** C has bitfields in structs, as independent members.
-But the way that work is implementation dependent.
-If you intend a bunch of
-bit fields to amount to 32 bits, say, and occupy one exact int, but you make a mistake and there are 33 bits, it it might use two ints or 8 bytes,
-or maybe 5 bytes.
+But the way they work is implementation dependent.
+If you intend a bunch of bit fields to amount to 32 bits, say, and occupy one exact int, but you make a mistake and there are 33 bits, it it might use two ints or 8 bytes, or maybe 5 bytes.
 It will not tell you.

 M doesn't have C-style bitfield members, but another scheme where you declare a normal member to contain the bitfields:
 ````